Graduate Application Information and FAQs

 Students are invited to find their own internship positions.
 A good place to start is by checking the Web sites of the many government agencies located in Ottawa.

 During their work term, students are required to register in ECON 5902 (Internship Placement), which is additional to the program requirements described above.
-While taking ECON 5902, students are registered to be part-time, and may register in one additional academic 5000-level course during an internship.
+During an internship term, students may register in one additional 0.5 credit, 5000-level course.

 -

-If you receive permission to write a thesis, your M.A. requirements will typically be 5 courses plus a thesis, instead of 8 courses.
+If you receive permission to write a thesis, your degree requirements will typically be 5 courses plus a thesis, instead of 8 courses.

 -